Long Beach, California: Colleges and universities

 Long Beach, California has two public institutions dedicated to higher education: California State University, Long Beach and Long Beach City College.

 Founded in 1949, California State University, Long Beach is a comprehensive public university in the tree-filled Los Altos neighborhood.
 Long Beach State is three miles away from the Pacific Ocean and is known for their resources of the arts, such as the Carpenter Performing Arts Center.

 Long Beach City College is a community college established in 1927.
 LBCC is composed of two separate campuses; the Liberal Arts Campus is on the residential area of Lakewood Village, while the Pacific Coast Campus is adjacent to the Eastside neighborhood.

-Additionally, Pacific Coast University, a private non-profit law school, is located in Long Beach.
+Also, Pacific Coast University, a private non-profit law school, is in Long Beach.

 Transportation

 Ports and freight

 As of 2005, the Port of Long Beach was the second busiest seaport in the United States and the tenth busiest in the world, shipping some 66 million metric tons of cargo worth $95 billion in 2001.
 The port serves shipping between the United States and the Pacific Rim.
-The combined operations of the Port of Long Beach and the Port of Los Angeles are the busiest in the USA.
+The combined operations of the Port of Long Beach and the Port of Los Angeles are the busiest in the US.

 Rail shipping is provided by Union Pacific Railroad and BNSF Railway, which carry about half of the trans-shipments from the port.
 Long Beach has contributed to the Alameda Corridor project to increase the capacity of the rail lines, roads, and highways connecting the port to the Los Angeles rail hub.
 The project, completed in 2002, created a trench 20 mi long and 33 ft deep in order to eliminate 200 grade crossings and cost about US$2.4 billion.